4 Street SW station: Crime

 Random man attacked random strangers across Calgary’s Downtown Commercial District on the early Friday morning of October 15, 2021.
 Of the four victims of the machete attacks, the first attack happened at the 4th Street LRT Station at around 3:15 AM.

 On December 21, 2021, across two different LRT stations in the downtown core, three stabbings took place.
 Of the three stabbings, two took place at the 4th Street LRT Station.
 In all three cases it was suspected that the motive was out of hate, as all three victims were homeless.

 During the night hours of January 10th, 2022, a violent fight would take place between two men right outside of the 4th Street LRT Station.
 This violent fight would be recorded and would end up with one of the men in the fight getting stabbed.

 On Wednesday March 15th, 2023 at roughly 6:20 AM, police were called to 4 Street SW Downtown LRT station.
 A man and a woman were rushed to hospital with stab wounds in non-life-threatening condition.
 The station was shut down at 7:26 am for further investigation and a man was taken into custody.
 This incident would get widely publicized, with people criticizing Calgary Transit and general concern being brought up due to a surplus in crime happening along the C-Train system.

 Ridership

 According to data released by Calgary Transit, the 4 Street SW Station had an average weekday daily ridership of 11,100 in the year of 2007.

+Transit connections

+Bus connections to the station as of 31 August, 2026: